 Welcome to climbing

 My oldest daughter, Coach Ella, joined Team ATX when she was 8, which means I’ve been hanging around climbing gyms for the past eight years.
 Neither my husband nor I have a climbing background, so we had a lot to learn when Ella first joined the team.
-Here are answers to some of the questions I asked at the beginning and some of the questions I’ve been asked.
+Here are answers to some of the questions I asked at the beginning and some of the questions I’ve been asked in the years since.

 If you have any questions that aren’t covered here, let me know.